sanrio00/portfolio-projects/Completed/ETL Pipeline for Gaming Mice Analysis/README.md

 We have demonstrated a simple ETL pipeline to enable Andy to gather competitor data of gaming mice into an accessible database.
 This provides a value-add for Andy to query the most popular brands, compare price ranges or analyze feature trends.
 This allows Andy to adjust his offerings accordingly to give himself an edge in the gaming mice market.

 ## Further Improvements
+**Data Validation Pipelines**: Besides table constraints, we will also consider introducing error handling (i.e. to handle unexpected HTML changes) and data validation pipelines (i.e. to ensure data scraped adheres to if-else guidelines before loading) to flag problematic data.

-The whole ETL process can be automated by using Apache Airflow or Dagster every time Newegg.com updates with a new page of products.
-This is important for scaling up the pipeline as the number of products increase, and this reduces the need to manually execute the script.
+**Future Scalability**: The whole ETL process can be automated by using Apache Airflow or Dagster every time Newegg.com updates with a new page of products.
+This is important for scaling up the pipeline as the number of products increase, and reduces the need to manually execute the script.